 - 'history' setting the context for the shop

-- 'archive' showing some documents/photos relating to the shop and cycling in the 1950s with a subpages for the Talbot Moped, Talbot Trailer and club cycling in the 1950's - now updated with ads from 'The 'Trader' Handbook' from around 1945
+- 'archive' showing some documents/photos relating to the shop and cycling in the 1950s with a subpages for the Talbot Moped, Talbot Trailer and club cycling in the 1950's and 'The 'Trader' Handbook' from around 1945.
+We are pleased to have some new photos from the 1990s thanks to David Fenwick who took photos of a number of local businesses.

 - 'signs of the times' showing some of the signs we have found (and are still finding!)